 11. STABILO beFab

-Fountain pen beFab is one of the latest issued calligraphy pens from the renowned brand STABILO.
+Fountain pen beFab is one of the latest issued calligraphy pens in Singapore from the renowned brand STABILO.
 It has a stylistic design which makes it perfect for fashionistas and artistic individuals.
 It comes in different colors and various patterns; so, you’ll have many to choose from.

 - 3-barrel designs to choose from